-UPDATE: Owner reports it’s GONE, GONE, GONE!
+UPDATE: Owner reports it’s GONE, GONE, GONE to its new home!

 Morris Minor pickups are extremely rare – not many were imported and sold new in the U.S.A.

 This one was built and used as a promotional/parade vehicle for California-based discount grocery chain Food 4 Less.